Multi-User Endpoints

 PATH: /site/specific:/path:/opt:/usr:/some/other/path

-8. Run MEP manually for testing and easier debugging, as well as to collect the (Multi‑User) endpoint ID for sharing with users.
-The first time through, the Globus Compute endpoint will initiate a Globus Auth login flow, and present a long URL:
+8. Run multi-user endpoint manually for testing and easier debugging, as well as to collect the endpoint ID for sharing with users.
+The first time through, the endpoint will initiate a Globus Auth login flow, and present a long URL:

 # globus-compute-endpoint start prod_gpu_large